neviaumi/portfolio/systems/cms/content/pages/faq.md

   Welcome to my FAQ section!
 Here, I answer some common questions about my work experience, problem-solving approach, and what I look for in a team.
 questions:
+  - question: How would you describe your working style?
+    answer: >
+      My working style is best described as collaborative, adaptive, and focused on continuous improvement.

+      * I thrive in team environments where open discussions and knowledge sharing are encouraged.
+I actively engage with teammates, provide feedback, and adapt based on input to ensure we build the best solutions together.

+      * I follow an iterative and adaptive approach, continuously refining my work based on feedback and changing requirements.
+Instead of rigid planning, I adjust as needed to align with project goals and team needs.

+      * I’m also committed to continuous improvement—whether through automation, adopting better tools, or learning from past experiences.
+I actively seek ways to optimize workflows and improve efficiency.

+      Overall, I approach work with a growth mindset, prioritize team collaboration, and tackle challenges with a solution-driven attitude to drive better outcomes.
+    group: "\U0001F4CC Work Preferences & Ideal Role"
   - question: >-
       Tell me about a time you made a mistake.
 How did you communicate that mistake?